WolfThatMoos/PTCGPExtras/README.md

 - Pokedex
 - Pack To Open
 - ~~Number of Packs to Open~~
-- Use Threshold
+- ~~Use Threshold - Disabled, will be implemented into new bot~~
 - One Pack Mode
 - Injection Mode
 - Menu Delete Account
 [Discord]
 - Does it post to discord correctly
 - Does heart beat work
 - Does discord list work
 [Displays]
-- Need to update listing that this will not work with 100%, only 125% [Moo]
+- Need to update listing that this will not work with 100%, only 125%
+[Moo]
 - ~~Skip Adding Main~~
 - Fingerprint Mode
-- Trade Mode - Update listing that this feature will not be released anymore
+- ~~Trade Mode - Update listing that this feature will not be released anymore~~
 - ~~Show Status Window~~
-- Select Pack Per Instance - Update that this feature will no longer be released.
+- ~~Select Pack Per Instance - Update that this feature will no longer be released.~~
 [About]
-- Check for updates needs to be updated to say this project is EoL
+- ~~Check for updates needs to be updated to say this project is EoL~~

 ## Update and FAQS: